Tampa mayor addresses maskless fans after Super Bowl - WHIZ News

 Some 200,000 masks were handed out ahead of the game, and “a majority” of people and businesses followed the rules, she said.

-Hours later, during another news conference, Castor’s remarks shifted, saying that the people she saw celebrating were mostly masked.
+Hours later, during another news conference, Castor’s remarks shifted, saying that at least among those people that she saw celebrating, most of them were masked.

 “I’m proud to say the majority of individuals that I saw out and about enjoying the festivities associated with the Super Bowl were complying,” she said.
 “They understood their level of personal responsibility and they were doing the right thing.
 I’m very proud of that.”